 Dr. Courtney uses a variety of injections to address lower back pain, numbness, and tingling.
-Depending on your symptoms, the site of your pain, and your diagnosis, he can recommend one of the following injections:
+Depending on your symptoms, the site of your pain, and your diagnosis, he can recommend one of the following injections.

 Steroids and numbing medication are injected into the joint space between your vertebrae to relieve pain and inflammation.

-A combination of steroid and analgesic medications are injected into the epidural space surrounding your spinal cord.
+A combination of steroid and analgesic medications is injected into the epidural space surrounding your spinal cord.
 This procedure can be done with or without a contrast dye to determine where the injection is placed.

-Transforaminal injections involve placing steroid and analgesic medications at the site of an irritated nerve root.
+A transforaminal epidural steroid injection involves placing steroid and analgesic medications at the site of an irritated nerve root.